uwmisl/dna-nanopore-computing/README.md

-# DNA Nanopore Computing
+# DNA Circuit Detection from Raw Nanopore Sensing Data
-Analysis pipeline for extracting, filtering, classifying, and quantifying DNA circuit output on a nanopore sensing platform (Oxford Nanopore Technologies).
+Analysis pipeline for extracting, filtering, classifying, and quantifying DNA circuit output on a nanopore sensing platform.
+Bulk raw data was collected from Oxford Nanopore Technologies' MinION using R9.4.1 flow cells and a custom MinKNOW run script.

 Adapted from https://github.com/uwmisl/NanoporeTERs.

+## Operating System
+This software is compatible with Linux operating systems and has been tested on CentOS 7.9.

 ## Installation and Dependencies
-This software is compatible with Linux operating systems and has been tested on CentOS 7.9.

 Clone repository and install the following dependencies.

 Environment: